jtalface/rag-app-ui/README.md

-# MongoDB RAG Chat - Frontend
+# MongoDB RAG App - Frontend

 A beautiful, modern web interface for the MongoDB RAG API.